- The ERS Agricultural Exchange Rate Data Set

 Movements in exchange rates are a leading indicator of movements of U.S. exports.
 In examining long-term real exchange rate movements, it is clear that there have been substantial swings and relatively long periods of both appreciation and depreciation.
 Between 1980 and 1985, the real dollar appreciated 57 percent, undermining the competitiveness of U.S. agricultural exports and contributing to low commodity prices.
 Conversely, between 2002 and 2011, the dollar depreciated 30 percent, resulting in record agricultural exports between 2010 and 2013.

 Many researchers use broad measures of exchange rates such as the Federal Reserve Board Broad Exchange Rate Index, which is a real trade-weighted index of total merchandise trade.
 Such a measure is useful as an overall indicator of exchange rate change.
 A country’s weight in the index is an average of the share it represents in U.S. exports, its share of global exports, and its share in U.S. imports.
 Such an index, however, is a poor measure of what is happening to the competitive position of the United States relative to its competitors in merchandise trade.
-It is an even poorer measure of what is happening to exchange rates relevant to trade in a specific commodity, such as U.S. wheat or cotton exports.
-As an example, the U.S. wheat and tobacco exchange rates are presented in fig. 2.
-The underlying patterns are very different—the tobacco exchange rate has large swings but almost no underlying trend, while the wheat exchange rate has a very pronounced pattern of appreciation.
-This appreciation may help explain why wheat exports have been losing export share in the world market.
+It is an even poorer measure of what is happening to exchange rates relevant to trade in a specific commodity, such as U.S. soybean or wheat exports.
+As an example, the U.S. wheat and soybean export-weighted real exchange rate indices are presented in figure 2.
+The underlying patterns are substantially different—there are periods of time when the real exchange rate index is significantly higher for wheat than soybeans, and vice versa.

 The ERS Agricultural Exchange Rate Data Set provides 79 monthly and annual real country exchange rates and 49 real commodity trade-weighted exchange rate indices relevant to U.S. agriculture.
 Because the commodity indices are derived by weighting exchange rates of relevant countries for each commodity, they comprise a much better measure of how currency movements will affect U.S. agricultural trade than a broad measure of the effective exchange rate.